 Listed below are the administrative details regarding the course.

-Office hours are by appointment, so please e-mail as needed.
+Office hours (virtual, of course) are available by appointment, so please e-mail us as needed.

 Exams and Requirements